What is Kubernetes? The reality of Day-2 enterprise fleet orchestration

 In standard Kubernetes operations, engineers define desired states using YAML manifests.
 While functional for a single application, manual YAML management creates severe toil for enterprise SRE teams.

 Consider a standard application deployment requiring a Pod specification, a Service, and an Ingress controller.
-If a platform team needs to deploy this across both AWS and GCP, the configuration instantly drifts due to provider-specific Ingress annotations:
+If a platform team needs to deploy this across both AWS and GCP, the configuration instantly drifts due to provider-specific annotations.

 # The configuration drift problem at scale